Witiko/doctoral-thesis/defense.md

 would be appropriate to write my thesis in a way that is approachable even to researchers outside math information retrieval.

-Therefore, I have used the technique of Richard Feynman which says that a researcher should simplify what they have learned, so that they can explain it even to non-experts and draw useful connections, which would otherwise have been obscured by the details.
+Therefore, I have used the technique of Richard Feynman who says that a researcher should simplify what they have learned, so that they can explain it even to non-experts and draw useful connections, which would otherwise have been obscured by the details.
+However, I do agree that this high-level approach makes it difficult to determine whether research methods have been properly applied.
+Therefore, an amended version of my thesis will contain all 176 pages of my publications as an appendix.

 * * *